ScarletRav3n/Scarlet-Cogs/README.md

 * "your a butt" will now get "you're*" as a response.
 * Optional: Can delete messages starting with ^'s.

+#### Overwatch Cog
+* Pulls player stats
+* Tied together in a fancy embed
+* Supports consoles as well

 #### TitleCase Cog
-* Notifies users writing sentences in TitleCase
+* Notifies users writing sentences in TitleCase/CamelCase
 * Don't You Hate Sentences Like This?

 If there is anything you would like to have added, please let me know on Discord!